jhjacobsen/RFNN/README.md

 We evaluate our RFNN on multiple subsets of MNIST as done in [2].

-We show an RFNN can be as stable as Scattering when number of training samples is limited while it outperforms plain CNNs by large margins.
+We show an RFNN can be as stable as Scattering when the number of training samples is limited while it outperforms plain CNNs by large margins.

 ![MNIST](./imgs/mnist.png)